 The University may choose to adjudicate any misconduct that implicates the interests of the University or jeopardizes the health and safety of the campus community.
 UMW may choose to adjudicate off-campus violations that occur in any program for which students receive UMW academic credit regardless of their UMW enrollment status at the time.
 UMW may also choose to adjudicate off-campus violations by any degree-seeking students regardless of their enrollment status at the time the violation occurred.
-Participants in the decision to adjudicate may include the Director of Student Conduct and Responsibility, the Dean of Student Life, or the Vice President for Student Affairs.

 UMW may adjudicate off-campus violations when the conduct has an equivalent in the Code of Conduct.
-For example, if a student is arrested or cited for being "drunk in public," he or she could be charged with violating UMW's policy related to alcohol intoxication.
-If a student is charged with public urination, he or she could be charged with violating UMW's policy related to disorderly conduct.
+For example, if a student is arrested or cited for being "drunk in public," they could be charged with violating UMW's policy related to alcohol intoxication.
+If a student is charged with public urination, they could be charged with violating UMW's policy related to disorderly conduct.
 This information will typically come to the University through official police communication.
-The incident will be adjudicated by an administrator or by the Student Conduct

-Review Board as noted in the conduct hearing procedures.
+The incident will be adjudicated by an administrator or by the Student Conduct Review Board as noted in the conduct hearing procedures.